philipreinhold/ReactThreePong/README.md

 ## About ##

-I'm fascinated by 80s graphics and wanted to experiment with Three.js and React.
-This project is my playground for creating a minimalist game while exploring the interactive possibilities of the Three.js/React combo.
+I'm a Millenial 8-) and fascinated by 80s graphics and wanted to experiment with Three.js and React.
+This project is a bit of a playground for creating a minimalist game while exploring the interactive possibilities of the Three.js/React combo.
 Pong is just a starting point - I'm excited to dive deeper into React/Three/Fiber for future projects.
-It's been a blast experimenting with these technologies!
+It's a lot of fun experimenting with three and react!

 ## Controls ##